 If you can catch the infection early, treatment can start before your immune system weakens.
 What’s even better?
 It can slow down the progression to AIDS.7

 Rash Caused By Other Infections

-Eczema may cause parts of your skin to become itchy, red, sore, and dry.
+- Eczema may cause parts of your skin to become itchy, red, sore, and dry.
 Luckily, it can be treated with anti-allergy medication called antihistamines.
 It’s a good idea to avoid long baths and body products that irritate your skin.
-Make sure to use an aqueous cream or moisturizer.
+Make sure to use a water-based cream or moisturizer.

-Kaposi’s sarcoma is a rare cancer caused by the human herpesvirus 8 (HHV-8).
+- Kaposi’s sarcoma is a rare cancer caused by the human herpesvirus 8 (HHV-8).
 An initial symptom of this disease is small, flat, red or purple discolored areas inside the mouth or on the skin.
 These tend to look like bruises but are painless.
-HIV medication which improves the immune system, allowing it to fight HHV-8, can be useful here.
+HIV medication which helps the immune system fight HHV-8 can be useful here.
 Radiotherapy or chemotherapy may also be used for treatment in some cases.10

 Rash As A Side Effect Of Medication